 Select the View Activity Runs link in the Actions column.
 The pipeline has only one activity of type Copy.

 To view details about the copy operation, select the Details (eyeglasses image) link in the Actions column.
 For details about the properties, see Copy Activity overview.

-Switch to the Edit tab so that you can edit linked services, datasets, and pipelines.
+Switch to the Author tab above the Monitor tab on the left panel so that you can edit linked services, datasets, and pipelines.
 To learn about editing them in the Data Factory UI, see Create a data factory by using the Azure portal.

 The pipeline in this sample copies data from one location to another location in Azure Blob storage.
 To learn about using Data Factory in more scenarios, go through the tutorials.